JUNE 7TH, 2019 UPDATE | IMPORTANT SECURITY AND PERSONAL DATA PROTECTION NOTIFICATION

 Huddle House values the relationship we have with our guests and wants you to be aware of an incident that may involve your payment card.
 We recently became aware of a malware intrusion that affected some point of sale systems at certain corporate and franchised locations.
 Promptly after discovering the issue, we immediately engaged a leading IT investigation and security firm to determine the facts.
 Protecting the security of our customers’ personal information is a top priority for Huddle House, Inc., and all of our franchisees.
 We value and respect the privacy of your information, and we sincerely apologize for any concern or inconvenience this may cause you.

-Huddle House locations were recently the target of malicious cyber activity involving some corporate franchisee-operated restaurants.
-Criminals compromised a third-party point of sale (POS) vendor’s data system and utilized the vendor’s assistance tools to gain remote access—and the ability to deploy malware—to some Huddle House corporate and franchisee POS systems.
+Huddle House locations were recently the target of malicious cyber activity involving some corporate and franchisee-operated restaurants.
+Criminals compromised a third-party point of sale (POS) vendor’s data system and utilized the vendor’s assistance tools to gain remote access—and the ability to deploy malware—to some Huddle House POS systems.
 Huddle House was notified by a law enforcement agency and its credit card processor that some of its corporate and franchise locations may have been victims of a malicious cyber-attack.
 Huddle House retained a leading IT investigation and security firm in less than 24 hours from notification, to deploy specialized software to prevent further attacks.
-At this time, we do not know how many locations may have been infected with malware.
-If you used a payment card at a Huddle House location between August 1, 2017 and present, your payment card information may be at risk.
-This date range is based upon our preliminary investigation and we are still conducting our investigation into the scope of this attack.
-We wanted to alert you of these facts so you can make informed choices about your use of your credit or debit card accounts and how best to protect yourself from potential fraud associated with the unauthorized use of your credit or debit card.
+If you used a payment card at a Huddle House location between September 15, 2017 and March 1, 2019, your payment card information may have been at risk.
+We wanted to alert you of these facts so you can make informed choices about your use of your credit or debit card accounts and how best to protect yourself from potential fraud associated with the possible unauthorized use of your credit or debit card.
 You may review the list of all current corporate and franchisee restaurants at this link: https://locations.huddlehouse.com

 What Information Was Involved?